Bryan De La Cruz Player Props: Marlins vs. Cubs

 Bryan De La Cruz At The Plate

-- De La Cruz is hitting .277 with five doubles, two home runs and six walks.
+- De La Cruz is batting .261 with five doubles, two home runs and six walks.

-- Among qualified hitters in MLB play, his batting average ranks 50th, his on-base percentage ranks 104th, and he is 100th in the league in slugging.
+- In 54.2% of his games this season (13 of 24), De La Cruz has picked up at least one hit, and in six of those games (25.0%) he recorded multiple hits.

-- He has gone deep in two of 23 games played this season, and in 2.2% of his plate appearances.
+- He has hit a long ball in two of 24 games played this season, and in 2.1% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.